interactive-cookbook/recipe-generation/README.md

 Note: Running the AMR parser requires further dependencies than the ones listed in the current section (see [amr_parsing Readme](https://github.com/interactive-cookbook/recipe-generation/tree/main/amr_parsing)).

-Spacy is only needed if the spacy tagger and dependency parser should be used for the gold extracted instruction.
-Otherwise stanza is used as default. <br>
-[Spacy](https://spacy.io/usage/models) library and model for english:
-* `pip install spacy`
-* `python -m spacy download en_core_web_sm`

 ## AMR Parsing